Charleston Property Managers Talk About Mold (Part 1 of 2)

 Downtown Charleston is a peninsula completely surrounded by water, which means that living in a flood zone is a simple fact of daily existence.
 Hurricanes, heavier-than-normal rainfall, and high tides can combine to cause almost cartoonish flooding.
 Much of Charleston was built directly over water, after all.

-In addition to the potential for flooding, South Carolina is classified as having a "humid subtropical climate", due to its hot and humid summers and cool, mild winters.
-The combination of these two factors – flooding and humidity – makes the average Charleston property an ideal breeding ground for mold.
+In addition to the potential for flooding, South Carolina is classified as having a 'humid subtropical climate' due to its hot, humid summers and cool, mild winters.
+The combination of these two factors–flooding and humidity–makes the average Charleston rental property an ideal breeding ground for mold.

 When you do your end-of-winter inspection, there are some telltale signs that you should be on the lookout for.
 Early detection can make a big difference in the health of your rental home, and if you catch the mold growth early enough, you may possibly save yourself from prohibitively expensive solutions.

-- Spots or flecks in and around plumbing and grout – and especially those that are brown, orange, or green
+- Spots or flecks in and around plumbing and grout (especially those that are brown, orange, or green)

 You can also take clues about the possibility of hidden mold from the health of your tenants.
 People living with long-term, day-to-day exposure to the mycotoxins put out by certain types of mold can show a number of health concerns.
 The severity of the symptoms usually depends upon the length of exposure.